Complementary Medicines Australia (CMA) 2020 Annual Conference and 21st Annual Industry Awards Dinner Wrap Up

-CMA would like to thank those who attended the 2021 Annual Conference and 21st Annual Industry Awards.
+CMA would like to thank those who attended the 2020 Annual Conference and 21st Annual Industry Awards, which was held in February 2021.
 This year’s events consisted of three main components: the Annual Conference, the Pre-Dinner Networking Reception and the 21st Annual Industry Awards Dinner.

 After an unprecedented year following the impacts of the Australian bushfires and COVID-19 we were delighted to host our conference cohort in-person at the Hyatt Regency in Sydney.

 We would like to thank our speakers, sponsors and exhibitors for helping to make these events possible each year, with a special thank you to Swisse our main Conference sponsor and Ferngrove Pharmaceuticals who sponsored the Industry Awards Dinner.

 The CMA team is proud to share a snapshot report of our latest, successful conference.